ImagineLearning/statefun-3.3-embedded-java/README.md

 mvn package
 ```

-The demo can be provisioned in AWS in two ways... via CloudFormation or Crossplane
+The demo can be provisioned in AWS in three ways... via CloudFormation, Terraform, or Crossplane

 ### Provisioning via AWS CloudFormation